Lycopodium: Uses

 The spores of Lycopodium species are harvested and are sold as lycopodium powder.

 Lycopodium sp. herb has been used in the traditional Austrian medicine internally as tea or externally as compresses for treatment of disorders of the locomotor system, skin, liver and bile, kidneys and urinary tract, infections, rheumatism, and gout, though claims of efficacy are unproven.
 It has also been used in some United States government chemical warfare test programs such as Operation Dew.
 Lycopodium powder was also used to determine the molecular size of oleic acid.
+Also known as a homeopathic remedy.